ManuelElizaldi/SisyphusCorner/Programming/Airflow/Airflow - Building a DAG.md

 ## Submitting a DAG
 All the python scripts you write, need to be stored in the _dags folder_ inside _AIRFLOW_HOME_ directory.
 	Note: I am assuming, once you install airflow in your computer, this directory will be created.
+	Note 2: When I was doing the practice, I submitted my dag by dragging it into the _airflow dags folder_ and that worked.

 You also need to run the following command